Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Related Work

-In contrast, \ac{nsl} learns \ac{asp} programs that can represent solutions to complex problems without the need for function symbols \cite{Law2018thesis}.
-This enables \ac{nsl} to solve NP-complete problems and learn expressive common-sense knowledge involving defaults, exceptions, constraints and choice \cite{gelfond2014knowledge}, both of which are outside the scope of $Meta_{Abd}$.
-Furthermore, the authors indicate the neural network in $Meta_{Abd}$ may be vulnerable to becoming stuck in a local optima if the abductive space is very dense. $Meta_{Abd}$ selects a unique latent concept value for each image within an input sequence using the confidence of neural network predictions.
-During the early stages of training, the neural network predicts with a more equal distribution, which reduces the likelihood of selecting the correct latent concept values. \ac{nsl} relies on a semantic loss function \cite{neurasp} and instead trains the neural network with a set of possible values.
+\ac{nsl} is therefore closely related to the existing approaches that also train both neural and symbolic components \cite{ijcai2021-254,EVANS2021103521,dsl}. $Meta_{Abd}$ \cite{ijcai2021-254} extends \cite{dai2019bridging} by using abduction and induction to jointly train a neural network and learn symbolic knowledge from raw data.
+Specifically, the symbolic knowledge learned by $Meta_{Abd}$ is used to abduce possible latent concept values for training the neural network.
+These values are pruned further and a unique value is selected for each image within an input sequence, using the neural network confidence.
+As the authors note, the network is therefore vulnerable to becoming stuck in a local optima if the abductive space is very dense.
+During the early stages of training, the network predicts with a more equal distribution, which reduces the likelihood of selecting the correct latent concept values.
+In contrast, \ac{nsl} relies on a semantic loss function \cite{neurasp}, and instead trains the network with a set of possible values.
 This avoids incorrectly pruning the abductive space and the network is able to escape local optima.

+Also, the symbolic learner used by $Meta_{Abd}$ is restricted in the expressivity of knowledge that can be learned \cite{Law2018thesis}.
+As \ac{nsl} learns \ac{asp} programs, we can represent common-sense knowledge involving defaults, exceptions, constraints and choice \cite{gelfond2014knowledge}, all of which are outside the scope of $Meta_{Abd}$.
+Using \ac{asp} also enables our learned programs to have multiple answer sets (multiple models), whereas $Meta_{Abd}$ is restricted to learning definite programs that accept only one model.
+These features enable \ac{nsl} to learn knowledge that efficiently represents solutions to complex, NP-complete problems, which would be difficult to represent using $Meta_{Abd}$.